-Q. How many horses will be gathered and how many will be removed from the range?
+Q. How many horses and burros will be gathered and how many will be removed from the range?

-A. The BLM plans to gather up to 1,900 horses and remove up to 1,800 excess wild horses.
+A. The BLM will gather up to 31 excess wild horses and 290 wild burros and remove up to 31 excess wild horses and 290 wild burros.